 If you find a debit card that is the name of another person and you make a conscious decision to keep that card, you may be charged with the criminal possession of a financial device.

 Criminal possession of a financial device in Colorado could be a misdemeanor or a felony depending on the number of financial devices a person has acquired illegally.
-The criminal possession of one financial device is a class 2 misdemeanor, which carries penalties of up to 120 days in jail and/or a fine up to $750.
-2
+The criminal possession of financial devices is a class 2 misdemeanor, which carries penalties of up to 120 days in jail and/or a fine up to $750.
+2 3

-If a person possesses four or more financial devices, of which at least two are linked to different account holders, he or she will be charged with a class 5 felony.
+However, if a person possesses three or more financial devices, of which at least two are linked to different account holders, he or she will be charged with a class 5 felony.
 This offense is punishable by a fine up to $100,000 and a maximum total of three years spent in prison.
 4

 A person commits the criminal possession of an identification document if he or she obtains a document that discloses a person’s identity.